romhackraces/baserom/README.md

 ### Resource Credits

 It is good practice to keep track of all resources used in your hacks if you can help it and credit their authors.
-See the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom or visit the [corresponding wiki page](https://github.com/romhackraces/baserom/wiki/Resources-Used-in-the-Baserom).
+See the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom.

 ### Contributing